deislabs/image-layer-provenance/README.md

 * Determine the exact ORAS Artifact Type for the provenance document.
 * Should layer provenance be stored as:
-  1. an array of SLSA Layer Provenance all within a single ORAS artifact?
+  1. an array of In-Toto Statements (containing SLSA Layer Provenance)all within a single ORAS artifact?
-  2. separate SLSA Layer Provenance ORAS artifacts for each layer?
+  2. separate ORAS Artifacts for each layer's In-Toto Statement (containing SLSA Layer Provenance)?